Mick235711/Beijing-Subway-Tools/docs/tools.md

                         Entry break
   -v, --validate        Validate the result
-  -e, --empty           Store empty timetable
+  -e, --empty           Store empty timetable --skip-prev           Skip checking for stations more than 1
 ```
 Parse a text input into a timetable JSON5 specification.
 See [here](a-new-line-from-scratch.md#31-first-station) for a detailed description of its usage.